needle-mirror/com.unity.testframework.graphics/Documentation~/com.unity.testframework.graphics.md

 # About the Graphics Test Framework

 Use the Graphics Test Framework package to create automated tests for rendering outputs - tests that render an image and compare it to a 'known good' reference image.
+The package uses features from the [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/index.html) and [NUnit](https://docs.nunit.org/).

 # Installing the Graphics Test Framework